UK adspend to hit £20bn for first time in 2015

 The forecast is the latest from the Advertising Association/Warc Expenditure Report.

-It states that UK adspend reached £17.9 million in 2013, up 3.9 per cent on the previous year, with mobile advertising climbing by 95 per cent and broadcast and video on demand by 21 per cent.
+It states that UK adspend reached £17.9 billion in 2013, up 3.9 per cent on the previous year, with mobile advertising climbing by 95 per cent and broadcast and video on demand by 21 per cent.
 Digital offerings from newspapers also registered a 19.5 per cent climb in ad spend in 2013.

 Tim Lefroy, chief executive at the Advertising Association, said: "The forecast explosion in mobile advertising and digital formats points to UK advertising at the centre of a global revolution in consumer information, service and choice."